thaysom22/portfolio_project/TESTING.md

 ### Further testing

-On each page: color contrast
+* On a desktop, all elements of every page checked using Chrome Developer tools for contrast rations betweenforeground and background colors.
-html and css files manuallaly checked for comments, readability and errors
+* HTML and CSS files manuallaly checked for clear and appropriate comments, code readability and errors.
+All commented out code removed.

-Asked friends and family to use site on various devices and provide feedback.
+* Asked friends and family to use site on various devices and provide feedback:
+    *
+* Asked Code Institute